 - Which metrics should I observe?

 Let’s assume we now chopped our software in tiny little parts based on business value.
 These parts still have to communicate.
 Before answering the question how.
 I will give a recommendation about what.
 My recommendation would be to always communicate in business objects.
 The picture in the begining shows these objects.

 The time tracking system produces a time sheet.
 One or multiple timesheets can be used by the invoicing software to create an invoice for a customer.
 This invoice can be fed into the accounting system.

 Current software systems are becoming bigger and bigger.
 To manage the complexity and make them changeable in a fast way modularization is used during multiple activities in software engineering.
 Some modularization has technical reasons like backend and frontend some modularization has business reasons like time tracking and invoicing.
-If you want to be a good software architect you have to become a domain export and use that knowledge to structure the software in an optimal way.
+If you want to be a good software architect you have to become a domain expert and use that knowledge to structure the software in an optimal way.